LiveAQuietLife/obsidian-verso/README.md

 A compact reading reminder that lives in your sidebar.
 Shows just the books with something due today — click to mark a chunk complete without leaving your notes.

 ### Library
 Tabs for your Planned, Completed, and Archived books.
-Completed books go on a virtual bookshelf when you finish them.
-Archived books remember why they were set aside and can be restored.
+Finished books get shelved — literally: their spines line up on a visual bookshelf, sorted by when you finished them.
+Archived books remember why they were set aside and can be restored whenever you're ready to pick them back up

 ![Library](images/planned-reading-view.jpg)
 ![Library](images/completed-view.jpg)

 ### Honest scheduling
-Verso builds schedules from contiguous page ranges.
-When you log your actual pages read, it redistributes remaining pages correctly — no phantom debt from pages you've already read.
+When you log what you actually read — more or less than the plan — Verso updates your schedule around reality, not the original numbers.
+Catch up or fall behind, the math always starts from where you actually are.
 Backdated start dates, missed days, and catch-up sessions all resolve cleanly.

 ### Book completion celebration
 When you finish a book, Verso shows when you originally planned to finish versus when you actually did.
 No inflated praise — just the truth, warmly delivered.